mayankk2308/purge-wrangler/README.md

 | **Intel** | **AMD** | NVIDIA | NVIDIA Web Drivers | Slow/black screens  which may require switching **mux** to the iGPU or logging out and in after hot-plugging. |

 ## Troubleshooting
+This section includes a nifty FAQ and additional resources that you can use to get help.

+### FAQ
+These are some of the most frequently asked questions regarding this script and eGPU support in general.
+Of course, the list is not exhaustive, so always search for more information via other resources for questions not listed here.

+#### Why did the script fail to detect my enclosure?
+Assuming hardware is appropriately configured and not defective, the only case when the script fails to detect eGPU configurations is when the enclosure has a Ti82 controller, which macOS does not support by default.
+Hence detection fails.
+Simply answer the questions the script asks to proceed with your setup.

+#### Do I require NVIDIA Web Drivers?
+If asked this question while setting up your eGPU, the answer depends on the NVIDIA GPU you are using.
+See the installation notes for more insight.
+Essentially, you don't need these if you are using Kepler GPUs.

+#### Why do patched NVIDIA drivers not work on macOS Mojave or later?
+In macOS Mojave, Apple removed the necessary APIs that NVIDIA-provided graphics drivers used for accelerating their graphics processors.
+The script uses a simple check to see if it is possible to run NVIDIA drivers for an older macOS version, and patches it for the new version if so.
+If not, then patching terminates.

+#### Should I enable AMD Legacy Support if asked?
+As explained in the installation section, you only need this for AMD GPUs not mentioned in Apple's [eGPU Support document](https://support.apple.com/en-us/HT208544).
+Enabling this for any other GPUs yields no benefit, but is also not harmful.

+### Get Help
+If you are stuck somewhere, reach out to fellow users:
 - [eGPU.io Build Guides](https://egpu.io/build-guides/): See builds for a variety of systems and eGPUs.
 If you don't find an exact match, look for similar builds.
 - [eGPU.io Troubleshooting Guide](https://egpu.io/forums/mac-setup/guide-troubleshooting-egpus-on-macos/): Some basics on external GPUs in macOS.
 - [eGPU.io Community](https://egpu.io/forums/): Ask about, request help, learn more, and share your eGPU experience with the community.